Kubernetes State Of The Union — KubeCon 2019, San Diego

 Based on what I saw at the conference, I can categorize the companies into four general areas: (1) Kubernetes cluster management, (2) cloud-native applications monitoring and diagnostics, (3) security, and (4) cloud-native storage solutions.

-Security continues to play an important role in cloud based applications.
+Security continues to play an important role in cloud-based applications.
 I see a number of vendors providing infrastructure level security, some providing advanced features like identity management in cloud-native applications, isolation, and encryption.
 It was interesting to see some vendors providing predictive security against the attacks.
-Analytics and AI is finding its way into cloud-native security and I think we will see more vendors coming up with AI-based security solutions.
+Analytics and AI are finding its way into cloud-native security and I think we will see more vendors coming up with AI-based security solutions.